 Providing Better Smiles to Calgary & nearby areas of Alberta

-I often hear: “I’m getting old so my gums will recede.”
-Sorry, but that is not something we can blame on age alone.
-Yes, we all get long in the tooth but our teeth should not!!
-Receding gums can be a sign of much more serious issues, such as periodontal disease (gum disease), bite problems such as grinding and clenching, postural issues in the body and even evidence of sleep disorders.
+Many people believe that receding gums are a normal part of aging, but this is not always the case.
+While we may all get long in the tooth as we age, our teeth should not be affected.
+Receding gums can actually be a sign of more serious issues, such as periodontal disease, bite problems such as grinding and clenching, postural issues, and sleep disorders.